Back to docs

 #Autonomous Execution

-Use /kit-tools:execute-feature to execute feature spec stories:
+Use /kit-tools:execute-epic to execute feature spec stories:

 Three execution modes: